yan9a/ceutil/README.md

 Open visual studio solution in the ceutil sub-directory and build for x64 release and debug configurations.
 You might need to add the preprocessor definition WXUSINGDLL if the project did not previously reference wxWidgets.
-Compiled library will be installed under $(VCPKG_ROOT)\installed\x64-windows\lib under respective configuration.
-It will also install the include files under "$(VCPKG_ROOT)\installed\x64-windows\include".

 #### Developer Command Prompt

 You can also compile the library by opening "Developer Command Prompt for VS" and running ceutilw.bat.

+#### Installed Location

+Compiled library will be installed under

+    "$(VCPKG_ROOT)\installed\x64-windows\lib"

-Compiled library will be installed under $(VCPKG_ROOT)\installed\x64-windows\lib under respective configuration.
-It will also install the include files under "$(VCPKG_ROOT)\installed\x64-windows\include".
+under respective configuration.
+It will also install the include files under

+    "$(VCPKG_ROOT)\installed\x64-windows\include".

 ### Open an Example Project